-But leadership during a crisis is more than just leading the charge up the hill—it’s not the time for leaders to channel their inner General Patton.
-While we must try to take that hill, it’s also the time to acknowledge and meet peoples’ needs as colleagues, team members, and as friends and families.
+But leadership during a crisis is more than leading the charge up the hill.
+While we must try to take that hill, it’s also the time to acknowledge and meet people's needs as colleagues, team members, and as friends and families.
 This set of leadership and interpersonal skills has never been more important.

 People need to feel understood, valued, involved, and supported.
-At DDI, Key Principles are a set of practices and behaviors that address those needs.
+The Key Principles are a set of practices and behaviors that address those needs.
 Key Principles have always been important, but now they are essential.

-Using Key Principles in a crisis helps create a personal connection, encourage two-way communication, and strengthen relationships and build trust.
+Using Key Principles in a crisis helps create a personal connection, encourage two-way communication, strengthen relationships, and build trust.

-The five Key Principles serve leaders as they mobilize people and resources during the current pandemic.
+The five Key Principles serve leaders as they mobilize people and resources during crises.
 They include:

 - Maintaining or enhancing self-esteem.